Skip to Main Content

 Artificial Intelligence, or AI is a very broad term often used these days to describe any advanced machine learning system.

-Generative AI refers to deep learning models that can generate text, images, and other media in response to user prompts.
-Those creations are not spontaneous: behind the scenes, there is an algorithm that has been trained with massive amounts of data.
-As a result of this training, a GenAI model can associate user input (prompts) with the knowledge learned from the training data and provide an output according to the instructions given.
+Generative AI, or GenAI refers to deep learning models that can generate text, images, and other media in response to user prompts.
+Behind the scenes, there is an algorithm that has been trained with massive amounts of data.
+As a result of this training, a GenAI model can associate user input (prompts) with the patterns learned from the training data and generate an output, simulating the data it was trained on.

 What can AI do?

-Popular AI chatbots and virtual assistants such as ChatGPT, Claude 3Google Gemini or HuggingChat are based on Large Language Models (LLMs) that are trained to generate realistic text in a natural language or Vision Language Models (VLMs) that can analyse and generate both images and text.
+It depends on the type of AI tool you are using.
+Popular general-purpose AI chatbots and virtual assistants such as ChatGPT, Claude 3 or Google Gemini are based on Large Language Models (LLMs) trained to generate realistic text in a natural language.
 Therefore, they are particularly good at text-centric tasks, for example:

 • spelling and grammar correction;